 A cult favourite for effortlessly elegant party dresses, De La Vali mixes Ibizian influences with an air of luxury.
-Sweeping over the island like a party girl uniform, the brand has been the go-to for occasionwear since its launch in 2017.
+Known as the ultimate party mood, the brand has been the go-to for occasionwear since its launch in 2017.

 It’s a special story, we have known each other since a very young age and always knew that we wanted to collaborate in some way.
 We have always been very much in sync in terms of our creative vision, we’re inspired by the same music, films, ideas, passions and style so it seemed like a natural progression to embark on designing clothing together.